 Serving as a juror

 The prosecutor gives an overview of the case and the witnesses he will bring before you.
-You must listen very carefully to the witnesses and observe their demeanour so that you could reach a fair decision/verdict.
+You must listen very carefully to the witnesses and observe their demeanour so that you could reach a fair decision.
 The judge will advise you about the law.
 You could only consider evidence given before the court.
 You cannot use information you have heard outside the court.
-Relevant items (exhibits) associated with the crime would be produced in court.
-You would be allowed to view these closer in the jury room when you retire to make your decision.
+Relevant items (exhibits) associated with the crime will be produced in court.
+You will be allowed to view these closer in the jury room when you retire to make your decision.

 It is important for you to be present for the entire case.
 You will not be called to sit on the case that follows immediately.